Jeremy Pena Player Props: Astros vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The White Sox had a 3.96 team ERA that ranked 16th across all MLB pitching staffs.
+- The White Sox had the 16th-ranked team ERA among all league pitching staffs (3.96).

-- Cease will start for the White Sox, his first of the season.
+- Lynn starts for the first time this season for the White Sox.

-- The 27-year-old righty started and threw five innings when he last appeared Sunday, Oct.
-2 against the San Diego Padres.
+- In his last appearance on Sunday, Oct.
+2, the 35-year-old righty started the game and went seven innings against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.